Children and Young People's Occupational Therapy Service

 • Training

-Occupational Therapists are regulated by The Health and Care professions council, each of our registered Occupational Therapists are licenced to practice in the UK.
+Occupational Therapists are regulated by the Health and Care Professions Council, and each of our registered Occupational Therapists is licenced to practice in the UK.
 Our Occupational Therapists are also members of the Royal College of Occupational Therapists with members engaging both regionally and cross country to promote and innovate within the profession.

 What to Expect